 - 1. Spanish will be the primary language spoken in this class please push yourself to do your best and don't be afraid to make mistakes.
 Remember that "learning a language requires learners to tolerate ambiguity", you are not expected to understand everything you hear, read, or see.
 Just like English, you need to infer what was heard based on the words that you know along with any visual clues or body language. - 2.
-Food is not allowed in class, only water.
+Food is allowed in class as long as messes don't become an issue.
 Please leave this classroom cleaner than the way you found it. - 3.
-Be polite and respectful to your peers, the instructor and substitute teachers.
+Be polite and respectful of your peers, the instructor and substitute teachers.
 Students that are disrespectful to substitute teachers will be given a Friday School, no questions asked. - 4.
 Phones and other devices are only allowed when indicated by your teacher.
 Please ask before using!
 I have no problem taking them away if they become a distraction.